nseniak/opwatch/doc/overview.md

 depend on the type of service.
 For instance, a Slack channel is parameterized  with a webhook URL that you obtain from the Slack admin interface, and which Opwatch uses to push alert messages.

-Channels are configured using the `config.channels()` function, which takes a channel descriptor as its argument.
-For example, the code below defines three channels called `developers`, `devops` and `marketing` that are connected to
+Channels are configured using the [`config.channels(configuration)`](reference/channels.md) function, which takes a configuration object as its argument.
+For example, the code below defines three channels called `developers`, `devops` and `marketing` that are connected to Slack:
-Slack:

 ```js
 config.channels({